Te Rangi-tua-mātotoru: Life

 Te Rangi-tua-mātotoru was the oldest son of Meremere, the paramount chief of Ngāti Tūwharetoa, who died at Lake Rotoiti, during a visit to Te Arawa.
-Through his father, he was the great-grandson of Tamamutu and a direct descendant of Tūwharetoa i te Aupouri.
+Through his father, he was the great-grandson of Tamamutu and a direct descendant of Tūwharetoa i te Aupōuri.
 Te Rangi-tua-mātotoru made his base at Motutere on the southeastern shore of Lake Taupō.

 Building wharenui

 Before Te Rangi-tua-mātotoru became ariki, he had built two great wharenui for different sections of his tribe.
 The first was called Hautū-te-rangi and was located at his own village of Motutere.
 The second was Te Ririkawareware, located at Tokaanu.
 The carvings of these houses were produced by a famous rangatira, Hopara, with a pounamu chisel called Hauhau-pounamu.

 After Te Rangi-tua-mātotoru became ariki, the portion of the tribe living around Lake Rotoaira composed a song calling for the construction of a house for themselves.
 This song is preserved by John Te Herekiekie Grace and opens, “Alas!
 We have as yet no house and I feel a pain throbbing as if to break my heart.”
 In response, Te Rangi-tua-mātotoru built a large wharenui at Heretoa on the southwest edge of Lake Rotoaira, which was named Haruru-o-te-rangi after the spot on Mount Tongariro where Takaka and Te Ririao, two of the tribe’s atua reside.